 This a re-issue 1986 Gibson Les Paul Junior.
 Apparently it was the first year Gibson reissued the LPJ, the first incarnation anyway.
 The difference between the reissue LPJ and an original:

-I gotta tell ya, P90 pickups are it!!!
+The P90 pickup in this thing is great!
 If you want to rock and roll and don't want to screw around, the Junior will do the job.

 I was drinking whiskey one night and playing this guitar, and came up with this jam I call Bigfoot, have a listen.